AndrewMaksimchuk/Radiomag-extension/README.md

 # Radiomag-extension
-Extension for the online store
+Browser extension for the online store.